getpopper/kubernetes-cluster-setup-workflow/README.md

 # Kubernetes Cluster With Popper

-A [popper](https://github.com/systemslab/popper) workflow to setup a 3 node kubernetes cluster in cloudlab.us.
+A [popper](https://github.com/systemslab/popper) workflow to setup a kubernetes cluster in cloudlab.us.

 ## Running instructions